niveau/niveau/README.md

   console.error(err);
 });
 nv.on('request', (req, config) => {
-  // set log level for req to config.level
+  // set log level for this request to config.level });
-});

 let app = express();